If baseball and apple pie is the national pastime for America, what are we to do now that all sports are virtually shut down?

 Right about now, you’re saying, “Hey, fool.
 We’re practicing self-isolation.”
 I get it.
 Though you can’t invite your friends over (at least you shouldn’t), your friends or family can join you in an online game.
 Or you can play charades via Skype, Facetime, or Zoom.
 Get creative.

 Don’t let self-isolation put a hamper on your regular game nights; consider taking your gaming online.
-There are several massively multiplayer online role-playing games (MMORPG) that are currently free to play.
+There are several free massive multiplayer online role-playing games (MMORPG) that are currently free to play.
 Everything from sci-fi favorites like Star Trek online to fantasy games like Game of Thrones and World of Warcraft.
-Here are seven board games you can play online with friends.

 7. Draw (or Paint)